jmbealer/my-knowledge-base/linux/lpi-lpic-1.md

 - userdel
 - usermod

-#### 107.2 Automate system administration tasks by scheduling jobs Weight: 4
+#### 107.2 Automate System Administration Tasks by Scheduling Jobs Weight: 4

 **Description:** Candidates should be able to use cron and systemd timers to run jobs at regular intervals and to use at to run jobs at a specific time.